 Voiced by: Tammy Amerson

-A young cowgirl who lives on a (normal & not talking) pony farm, one day she finds a pink talking pegasus pony in her well and a duet later she's whisked away on an adventure to save the land ponies.
+A young cowgirl who lives on a farm with (ordinary, non-talking) ponies, one day she finds a pink talking pegasus pony in her well and a duet later she's whisked away on an adventure to save the land of magical ponies.

 A baby dragon who was friends with Scorpan

 and wants to help out as much as possible.